Test-Time Detoxification without Training or Learning Anything: Experiments

 \subsection{Sensitivity Analysis}

-The quality of the zeroth-order gradient estimates depends directly on the perturbation strength $\mu$ and the number of samples $N$; the latter also determines the computational cost.
-Although we tune these parameters in our main experiments, we perform a sensitivity analysis to better characterize their effects.
-In addition, we examine the impact of the cosine similarity threshold $\kappa$ and the decoding temperature; for the latter, see also the discussion in the subsequent section.
+The quality of the zeroth-order gradient estimates depends directly on the perturbation strength $\mu$ and the number of samples $N$.
+We perform a sensitivity analysis to characterize their effects and additionally examine the impact of the cosine similarity threshold $\kappa$.
+Results are visualized in Figure~\ref{fig:sensitivity_analysis}.

-We present this analysis and the corresponding discussion in Appendix~\ref{app:sensitivity_analysis}, where we find that performance varies non-monotonically with the estimator parameters $\mu$ and $N$ but changes more predictably with the cosine similarity threshold and temperature.
+Toxicity and perplexity do not always vary monotonically with either $\mu$ or $N$.
+This is expected: changing $\mu$ alters the smoothed objective $f_\mu$ being optimized, so different values of $\mu$ can lead zeroth-order updates to different local minima with no reason for their toxicity or perplexity to be ordered.
+Likewise, increasing $N$ mainly reduces the variance of the gradient estimator but does not guarantee that lower-variance directions land in better basins of the potentially nonconvex toxicity landscape.
+The effects of $\kappa$, by contrast, are closer to monotonic: higher $\kappa$ prevents the input embeddings from drifting far from the original, so continuations remain closer to the base model—more fluent but also more toxic.